kenjishujaku/CEGEG075/README.md

 <h5> xml files </h5>
 These xml files are detectors trained with specific features such as Harr-Like, HoG and LBP using opencv function.
 At detail, go to opencv document webpage (https://docs.opencv.org/3.3.0/dc/d88/tutorial_traincascade.html).
 These are used in method.py and implement.py.

+<h3> Usage and Notes </h3>
+Download these files and scripts, and excute on python.
+Make sure that sample images are sotred in files and adjust the path names in a script There is no guarantee that this will work perfectly Noted that some versions of python do not support SVM related functions and LBP classifier